sevensolutions/nomad-iis/website/docs/features/management-api.md

 ## Enabling the API

 You need to enable the Management API by providing a dedicated port as shown below.
-In order to use *procdump* you need to accept it's EULA by providing another argument.

 ```hcl
 plugin "nomad_iis" {